kadirensari/Dice-game/README.md

 # Dice-game 🎲
 Simple dice rolling game prepared with HTML, CSS and JavaScript.

-Following tasks will be achieved in order:
+---

+Completed Tasks:
-1) Prepare a game between two players and keep the count of each player's win, lose and draw stats.
+- [x] Prepare a game between two players and keep the count of each player's win, lose and draw stats

+---

+ToDo:
-2) Add an auto-play option to the game.
+- [] Add an auto-play option to the game
-3) Add customizations to the game (such as choose background, increase player number, etc.)
+- [] Add customizations to the game (such as choose background, increase player number, etc.)
+- [] Add media queiries for mobile view

+---

 More tasks might be added in the future.